5p00kyy/model-manager/README.md

 **Search Screen:**
 - Type to search (with 500ms debounce)
-- `↓` - Jump from search to results table
+- Down Arrow - Jump from search to results table
-- `↑` - Return to search from first result
+- Up Arrow - Return to search from first result
 - `Enter` - View model details (or double-click row)
 - `Esc` / `Q` - Go back